 The district-wide financial statements report information about the District as a whole using accounting methods similar to those used by private-sector companies.
-The Statement of Net Position includes all of the District's assets, defered outflow of resources, liabilities and inflow of resources.
+The Statement of Net Position includes all of the District's assets, deferred outflows or resources, liabilities, and deferred inflows of resources.
 All of the current year's revenues and expenses are accounted for in the Statement of Activities regardless of when cash is received or paid.

 The two district-wide statements report the District's net position, and how it has changed.
-Net position - the difference between the District's assets, defered outflow of resources, liabilities, and inflow of resources - is one way to measure the District's financial health or position.
+Net position - the difference between the District's assets, deferred outflows or resources, liabilities, and deferred inflows of resources - is one way to measure the District's financial health or position.